barryvanveen/staticblog/content/articles/54f0e62c-my-server-administration-cheat-sheet/index.md

 draft: false
 summary: "Some of the commands that I use to install and maintain my web server."
 types: ['tutorial']
-subjects: ['devops', 'linux', 'server', 'administration', 'security']
+subjects: ['devops', 'linux', 'server', 'administration', 'security', 'cheatsheet']
 ---
 This is a short list of commands that I commonly use to install and update the server that runs this blog.